Ars Aevi

 Ars Aevi is a museum of contemporary art in Sarajevo, Bosnia and Herzegovina.
 It was established during the siege of Sarajevo as a cultural resistance movement to the Bosnian war.
-It holds a collection of 1,600 pieces, including approximately 130 works by renowned world artists such as Pablo Picasso, Michelangelo Pistoletto, Jannis Kounellis, Joseph Beuys, Marina Abramović and Joseph Kosuth.
+It holds a collection of approximately 130 works by renowned world artists such as Michelangelo Pistoletto, Jannis Kounellis, Joseph Beuys, Marina Abramović and Joseph Kosuth.
 A new museum building, designed by Renzo Piano, is planned to be built in the upcoming years.